Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Thank you.

-Uh, one tall order, there's only two options here to solve everything.
+There's only two options here to solve everything.

-I like I like that last option.
+I like that last option.

-Sigil Stone 17, can Firaz answer something for me?
+Can Firaz answer something for me?

 That's Hamas.

-So uh yeah, but but but that that is partially true.
+But that is partially true.

-I'm I'm I'm not saying you're wrong, I'm saying there's more to it.
+I'm saying there's more to it.

-Uh Luke J, majority of Palestinians are not going to forget what happened to them.
+Luke J, majority of Palestinians are not going to forget what happened to them.

 If Trump led a weaker country, everyone would laugh at him.

-Um Thanks for your money, I suppose.
+Thanks for your money, I suppose.

-You got him, you got him there.
+You got him there.

 Dig for victory.

-Oh you stop.
+Oh, you stop.

 I know what it is now, right?